Mayank-Prakash-Sharma18/curious-cravings/content/english/post/how-to-read-lagna-kundali.md

 * House 11 - It is the house of profit, income, achievements.
 It also gives us clues regarding our elder siblings and friends.
 * House 12 - This is the house of loss, expenditure, foreign travels and settlement in other countries, etc.

-Houses 3, 6, 8 and 12 are considered negative houses (as they are related to many negative aspects of our life).
+Houses 6, 8 and 12 are considered negative houses (as they are related to many negative aspects of our life).
 But there are some positives attached even with these houses.
-For example, house 12 is related to foreign travels, house 8 is related to deep research, house 6 is related to success in competition, and house 3 is related to attainment of our goals through our hard work and courage.
+For example, house 12 is related to foreign travels, house 8 is related to deep research, and house 6 is related to success in competition.

 ## Relation between Houses of Kundali and Zodiac Signs (Rashis)